LuisLombaMartinez/alg-snake/README.md

 ## Features

-- Play Snake with AI or human controllers
+- Play Snake with Algorithmic or human controllers
 - Compare different pathfinding algorithms (A*, Dijkstra, BFS, and more)
 - Easily add new algorithms or controllers
 - Configurable game settings (speed, colors, grid size, etc.)